Should You Raise Your Minimum Car Insurance Liability Limits?

 Should You Cut Costs By Taking Minimum Liability Insurance?

+Liability car insurance covers damage to others caused by your use or ownership of a car.
 Liability car insurance is the most basic coverage on your car insurance policy.
 It is meant to protect you if you are found liable or responsible for something.
-Take for instance you damage someone's car in the parking lot when opening your door.
+For example, if you damage someone's car in a parking lot when you are opening your door, you are responsible for the damage, therefore it would be the liability that may cover the claim for the damage to the owner of the other car.
 Your car liability insurance will cover the damage to their car.

-If you are responsible for an accident, or drive into someones property, then you are liable, so it is the liability insurance that will have to cover you.
+Another example of Liability on your car insurance is if you are responsible for an accident or drive into someone's property, then you are liable.
+It is the liability insurance that will have to cover you.
 Liability requirements come from state financial responsibility laws, so each state has different requirements for the limit of liability.

 Another part of your car liability insurance policy is the legal defense coverage.
 Say you get sued because of something you are found liable for while driving.
 Then your car liability insurance coverage will also cover your lawyer and court fees.

 The liability on your car policy may also provide coverage for bodily injury, per accident or per person.
 These limits and requirements vary by state.

 The minimum liability car insurance limits are what is required by law in each state before one can drive.
 You are required to carry the liability car insurance limit from the state in which you live in.
 Unfortunately, many choose the legal minimum liability insurance to try and save money but this, in most cases, is a bad idea.